 For a bit of history on the historic change to tenants fees in the UK, please see our blog post here:

 An Admin fee is defined as a one-off fee for viewing the property, applying for the property, or setting up the tenancy.
 This does not include bills, council tax, rent or deposits - of course you are welcome to include the cost of any administrative fees associated with a new tenancy in the monthly rent.

 We understand there is more work beyond our £49 fee, namely conducting the viewings.
 However, this, and anything else considered a reasonable fee (gas certificates, electrical certificates, inventory fee, contract signing fee, check-in fee, check-out fee, etc...) are, in effect, one off costs which can be included in the rental amount.

-You can include the above in your rental amount if preferred.
-The landlord is in full control of how much rent to charge, and the rent should incorporate any costs of setting up the tenancy.
+The landlord is in full control of how much rent to charge, and the rent should incorporate the costs of setting up the tenancy.